Yumna-Salaas/Data-Analysis-and-Visualization-by-Udacity-PowerBI/README.md

 # Data Analysis and Visualization with Microsoft Power BI - Udacity Nanodegree

 This repository contains the main projects completed during the Udacity Nanodegree program "Data Analysis and Visualization with Microsoft Power BI."
-This program equips learners with in-demand skills in data pre-processing, visualization, and analysis using Power BI as the primary tool.
+This program focuses on in-demand skills in data pre-processing, visualization, and analysis using Power BI as the primary tool.

 ## Table of Contents